blazjerman/custom-8bit-cpu/README.md

 - POPB: Pop a value from the stack into register B.
 - PUSHA: Push the value in register A onto the stack.
 - PUSHB: Push the value in register B onto the stack.
-- PUSHP: Push the program counter (PC) onto the stack.
+- PUSHP: Push 16-bit program counter (PC) onto the stack.

 - PUSHR: Push from memory to stack.